 2017 Exploration Program

-In July 2017, the Company completed a forty-three (43) line-km time-domain pole-dipole induced polarization ("IP") with resistivity and a thirty-nine (39) line-km proton magnetometer ("Magnetics") ground-based geophysical survey on the southernmost Elephant Property.
+In July 2017, the Company completed a 43 line-km time-domain pole-dipole induced polarization ("IP") with resistivity and a 39 line-km proton magnetometer ("Magnetics") ground-based geophysical survey on the southernmost Elephant Property.
 The survey covered the South Zone and North Zone discoveries and the Central Zone target.
 The IP survey defined a combined 1,200 by 600 metre ("m") chargeability anomaly at the North and Pump Zone Targets, confirmed a deeper level chargeability anomaly at the Central Zone, and discovered a high priority near-surface chargeability anomaly at the 2016 South Zone Discovery.
 All of these targets warrant drill testing.

 Background and Exploration History - Elephant Property

 The Company completed a deep auger soil sampling program in 2014 and 2015 to better define the South Zone target resulting in a firm target for 2016 drilling at the South Zone.
-The South Zone and North Zone were tested with drilling in 2016 resulting in a significant drill discovery at the South Zone.
+The South and North Zones were tested with drilling in 2016 resulting in a significant drill discovery at the South Zone.
 The 2017 IP survey resulted in the definition and confirmation of four high priority chargeability targets.
-The South Zone, North Zone, Pump Zone, and the Central Zone are the four principle target areas which are also partly explained by the large soil anomaly on the Elephant Mountain Property.
+The South, North, Pump and the Central Zones are the four principle target areas which are also partly explained by the large soil anomaly on the Elephant Mountain Property.

-The Elephant Property is traversed by the east-west Elephant Mountain Fault which is associated with resistivity anomaly identified in the 2017 IP survey.
+The Elephant Property is traversed by an east-west Elephant Mountain Fault which is associated with a prominent resistivity anomaly identified in the 2017 IP survey.

 South Zone Discovery

-In 2016, the Company drilled on the South Zone Target, which consists of a gold-arsenic-antimony soil anomaly encompassing a 1,000 m by 250 m area with gold values exceeding 100 ppb gold.
+In 2016, the Company drilled on the South Zone Target, which consists of a gold-arsenic-antimony soil anomaly encompassing a 1,000 by 250 m area with gold values exceeding 100 ppb gold.
 This target lies to the south of the Elephant Mountain Fault.

 Summary of Intersections Drill Holes EL 16-14A & EL 16-14B